How to Navigate Others’ Pregnancies During Your Adoption Wait

 Your loved ones may mean well, but ask questions or make remarks that feel hurtful or insensitive.
 Many people don’t understand because they have never gone through an adoption wait.
 Even when someone you love gets pregnant or chosen by a birth mother, it’s common to feel a variety of negative emotions, such as jealousy, anger, and even resentment.

 Start by being gentle and kind to yourself.
-You might notice that this will come easy on good days, but when it seems like everyone is getting pregnant and adopting, self-compassion can be harder to come by.
+You might notice that this comes easy on good days, but when it seems like everyone is getting pregnant and adopting, self-compassion can be harder to come by.
 Suddenly, your internal monologue becomes full of harsh judgments, blame, and shame for the pain.
 To reclaim your well-being, try to practice self-compassion.

-Also, strive to be gentle and kind to the people who spark your nerves.
-Here’s a passage from Ephesians 4: 31-32 to live by: Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
+Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”

 Says adoptive mother Rachel Douglas, in a blog for Life After Placement: “For me, jealousy is real.
 Besides the basics of wishing I could bring my child into the world the way a woman’s body is designed to; I worry and I am scared of not being enough.
 It’s a real fear that seems ridiculous at times but at others overpowers me.”

-manicure as self-care during adoption wait4.
-Do Something for You
+manicure as self-care during adoption wait

 When you’re depleted by physical or emotional exhaustion, you’ll be less able to handle stress and challenging times.
 On the flip side, you become more resilient when you’re feeling your best both physically and emotionally.
 A massage, manicure, soak in the tub, or another form of self-care will revitalize you inside and out.